DeividasK/trading-robot/readme.md

 This is a simple script that interacts with OANDA API to trade currencies

+Code is hosted as AWS Lambda

 ### Feature list

 - Open a trade with a correct stop-loss

 ### To do list for an MVP

-- Host the code to run continuously
 - Proper position sizing
 - Update take profit orders
+- Configure cron to run every 15 minutes on the hour, not based on the deploy time

 ### Features list